Ten Tall Men: Production

-The film was the first of a two-picture deal Columbia Pictures signed with Norma Productions, the company of Burt Lancaster and Harold Hecht.
-(The second was to be Small Wonder, a film in which Lancaster would not appear.)
+The film was the first of a two-picture deal that Columbia Pictures had signed with Norma Productions, the company owned by star Burt Lancaster and producer Harold Hecht.
+The second would be The First Time (1952), a film in which Lancaster does not appear.

-It was originally a Western story by James Warner Bellah and Willis Goldbeck which concerned conflict between the US cavalry and Apaches.
-Producer Harold Hecht and star Burt Lancaster then decided that "John Ford and other Hollywood operators have so effectively decimated the Apache population" that they hired writer A.I.
-Bezzerides to reimagine the story with a Foreign Legion setting which wound up involving the Rif War (1911–1927).
+The original story, written by James Warner Bellah and Willis Goldbeck, concerned a conflict between the United States Cavalry and Apache Indians.
+However, Lancaster and Hecht felt that "John Ford and other Hollywood operators have so effectively decimated the Apache population" and hired writer A.I.
+Bezzerides to reimagine the story with a French Foreign Legion setting during the Rif War (1911–1926).
 Roland Kibbee and Frank Davis were hired to rewrite the script to make it more comedic.